Microchipping

 Do I have to get my cat or dog microchipped?

 Yes.
-In Victoria, cats and dogs have to be registered by three months old, and microchipping is part of the registration process.
+In Victoria, cats and dogs have to be registered with a Victorian local council by three months old, and microchipping is part of the registration process.

 Where do I find my pet's microchip number?